National Association of Legislative Information Technology Bylaws and Standing Orders

 4. Secretary: The Secretary has the following duties:

 a.
-Record minutes of all membership meetings;
+Record minutes of the annual business meeting;

 d.
 Preside at all meetings of the Association in absence of the Chair and the Vice-Chair;